-The significant accounting policies that have been used in the preparation of these financial statements are summarized below and in the succeeding pages.
+The material accounting policy information that have been used in the preparation of these financial statements are summarized in the succeeding pages.
 The policies have been consistently applied to all the periods presented, unless otherwise stated.

 2.1 Basis of Preparation of Financial Statements